jsaern/stack-agents/README.md

 # Personal Agents for Stackr

+A few agents to do personal tasks I to extend the ability of the public stack (install the public stack-agent-thing from Github).

+Uncommon
+: use word lists to identify uncommon words in articles

+When
+: connect Google Calendar and ICS files into Benjamin Crowell's `when`, a simple personal calendar

 First agent uses word lists to identify uncommon words in articles.

 Sources of common words: